contentful/slash-developers/docs/references/http-details.md

 Our client libraries enable SSL by default.
 Unless there is a reason to disable SSL you should leave it enabled to ensure maximum privacy for clients.

-The Content Management API is only available via SSL, and you must make all requests using the _https:_ protocol.
+The Content Management API is only available via SSL, and you must make all requests using the _https_ protocol.

 Using SSL ensures that the content and access tokens of a space remain secure and that potential eavesdroppers cannot intercept your data.